 Pottery identification has facets — clay color, glaze, shape and decoration are a few — but if you're lucky, the potter or pottery marked the item.
 Marks are incised or cut into the wet clay, impressed with a tool into the wet clay or stamped with a machine and ink on dry clay.
 Marks may also be created in the mold — and these are the most permanent.
 Paper labels are the least permanent marks, and many companies used a paper label and another method for marking wares.

-If you are serious about learning pottery marks or identifying pottery, you'll need Lois Lehner's Encyclopedia Of US Marks On Pottery, Porcelain and Clay along with the Kovels' New Dictionary of Marks.
+If you are serious about learning pottery marks or identifying pottery, you'll need (affiliate link) Lois Lehner's Encyclopedia Of US Marks On Pottery, Porcelain and Clay along with the (affiliate link) Kovels' New Dictionary of Marks.
 The marks below are images we've captured on ceramics we have owned.

 Please don't copy our images but use them for free to help with identification of your pottery.
 We're emphasizing American pottery marks, but included a few Canadian pottery marks as well.

 (Ed.
 Note: Not all makers have a mark here, or a good one.
 We'll update as able.
 Note that some of the marks have been enhanced for clarity — the original, unedited marks appear on linked photos.
 Click / tap images to view an image of the item.)

 Abingdon pottery made artware from about 1934 to 1950 in Abingdon, Illinois.
 The pottery made plumbing fixtures long before and after the artware production.
 Abingdon is a high-fired pottery much like Alamo and Gilmer, using a white clay body.
 It's often marked with 3 numbers or with the Abingdon name in a stamped rectangle, circle or a diamond.
 Abingdon shapes are often plain Art Deco or geometric style and the glazes are smooth and often tertiary colors — unusual blues, greens and pinks.